RaspAP/raspap-docs/docs/docker.md

 Docker Engine for Debian is compatible with x86_64 (or amd64), armhf, arm64, and ppc64le (ppc64el) architectures.

 ### Uninstall old versions
-Before you can install Docker Engine, you need to first uninstall any conflicting packages.
+Before installing Docker Engine, we must first uninstall any conflicting packages.

 Distro maintainers provide unofficial distributions of Docker packages in their repositories.
-You must uninstall these packages before you can install the official version of Docker Engine.
+These packages must be uninstalled prior to installing the official version of Docker Engine.

 The unofficial packages to uninstall are: